Dry Eye Syndrome

 There are many possible causes for dry eye syndrome, and not all people affected will have the same triggers, or the same reactions.
 Some causes may be temporary whilst others may be chronic.
 Common causes of dry eyes include, but are not limited to:

-- Medications: Side affects of over the counter or prescription medication, such as allergy medication, cold medication (specifically nasal decongestants), sedatives or tranquilizers, some blood-pressure medications, and even birth control pills.
+- Medications: Side effects of over the counter or prescription medication, such as allergy medication, cold medication (specifically nasal decongestants), sedatives or tranquilizers, some blood-pressure medications, and even birth control pills.

 - Medical conditions: which relate to the lacrimal or Meibomian glands, the glands responsible for tear production.